NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Controls.md

 1. Visual Studio 2017
 1. Understanding of how to [Create UWP Packages](create-uwp-packages.md)

-## Set `GenerateLibraryLayout` to true
+## Generate Library Layout

-Setting this property ensures that the project build output is generated in a layout that is ready to be packaged without the need for individual file entries in the nuspec.
+Setting the `GenerateLibraryLayout` property ensures that the project build output is generated in a layout that is ready to be packaged without the need for individual file entries in the nuspec.

 From the project properties, go to the build tab and check the "Generate Library Layout" check box.
-This will set the `GenerateLibraryLayout` flag to true for your currently selected build configuration and platform.
+This will modify the project file and set the `GenerateLibraryLayout` flag to true for your currently selected build configuration and platform.

 Alternately, edit the the project file to add `<GenerateLibraryLayout>true</GenerateLibraryLayout>` to the first unconditional property group.
 This would apply the property irrespective of the build configuration and platform.